 A strong spray of water is a non-chemical control option that removes eggs, larvae (six-legged immature stage), nymphs (eight-legged immature mites) and adult mites.
 Be sure to spray lower surfaces of leaves and repeat as needed.
 This method is most effective with light infestations as seen with early detection.
 An important advantage of this control method is that populations of natural enemies are not harmed.

 Insecticidal soaps and horticultural oils are effective control options for spider mites, and are essentially nontoxic to humans, wildlife, and pets, and only minimally toxic to beneficial predators.
 When using these products, good coverage is critical to ensure contact with the pest, and reapplication may be needed as determined by follow-up monitoring for the pest.
 Foliar injury from soaps and oils may occur on plants under drought stress.
 Water the plants well prior to spraying.
-Do not spray with soaps or oils if the temperature exceeds 85 degrees.
+Do not spray with soaps or oils if the temperature exceeds 85 degrees, and always spray in the evening to slow drying time of the soap or oil.

 When growing roses, the use of broad-spectrum insecticides should be avoided as much as possible as these products can kill off natural enemies that help keep spider mite populations in check.
 Also avoid pesticides that claim to "suppress" mites as they tend to be weak miticides.
-When stronger chemical control is needed, the following insecticides/miticides are available in homeowner size packaging: tau-fluvalinate or bifenthrin sprays or granular applications of disulfoton.
-See Table 1.
+When stronger chemical control is needed, the following insecticides/miticides are available in homeowner size packaging: tau-fluvalinate or bifenthrin sprays See Table 1 for examples of brands and products.

 Various thrips species feed on roses.
 Two of the most common are flower thrips (Frankliniella tritici) and western flower thrips (F. occidentalis).